-In a performance, when you play a note you'll see it represented onscreen in 1 of 4 ways:
+In a performance, when you play a note you'll see it represented onscreen in a number of different ways – this is what they mean!

 In the pre-play screen, before you perform the step, there’s a button to ‘Preview’ the step before you play it.
-Hit this, and the step will play through while the pads you’ll be hitting light up in time onscreen (and on your device, if it supports pad lighting).
+Hit this, and the step will play through while the pads, keys, or drums you’ll be playing light up in time onscreen (and on your device, if it supports pad lighting).

-Use preview to get a feel for what you’re gonna be playing, where your fingers need to go, and how to move around your controller.
+Use preview to get a feel for what you’re gonna be playing, where your fingers need to go, and how to move around your instrument.

 When you’re in the flow of a lesson and you need to restart the performance, you dont’t have to take your hands off your device to reach for the space bar…